-- the progress and scope of the development and commercialization activities with respect to cabozantinib; - the commercial success of COMETRIQ and the revenues we generate; - our obligation to share U.S. marketing and commercialization costs for cobimetinib under our collaboration with Genentech; - the commercial success of cobimetinib and our share of related profits and losses for the commercialization of cobimetinib in the U.S. and receipt of royalties from cobimetinib sales outside the U.S. under our collaboration with Genentech; - repayment of the \$104.0 million principal amount outstanding of the Deerfield Notes, which mature on July 1, 2015, unless the expected extension occurs, in which case we will also be required to make a mandatory prepayment in each of 2016, 2017 and 2018 equal to 15% of certain revenues from collaborative arrangements (other than intercompany arrangements) received during the prior fiscal year, subject to a maximum prepayment amount of \$27.5 million; - our ability to repay the Deerfield Notes with our common stock, which we are only able to do under specified conditions; - repayment of our \$287.5 million aggregate principal amount of the 2019 Notes, which mature on August 15, 2019, unless earlier converted, redeemed or repurchased; - whether we enter into new collaboration agreements, licensing agreements or other arrangements (including, in particular, with respect to cabozantinib outside of the U.S.) that provide additional capital; - our ability to control costs; - our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - · the amount of our cash and cash equivalents, short- and long-term investments that serve as collateral for bank lines of credit; - future clinical trial results; - our need to expand our product and clinical development efforts; - the cost and timing of regulatory approvals; - the cost of clinical and research drug supply for our clinical trials; - · the effect of competing technological and market developments; and - the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights.
+- · the progress and scope of the cabozantinib development and commercialization activities; - the commercial success of COMETRIQ and the revenues we generate; - · our obligation to share U.S. sales and marketing costs for cobimetinib under our collaboration with Genentech; - the commercial success of cobimetinib and our share of related profits and losses for the commercialization of cobimetinib in the U.S. and receipt of royalties from cobimetinib sales outside the U.S. under our collaboration with Genentech;

+- our ability to obtain regulatory approval for cabozantinib for the treatment of advanced RCC and other indications; - · the amount of expenses we incur in the build-out of our sales, marketing and distribution capabilities; - whether, when and the terms upon which we partner cabozantinib with a global pharmaceutical organization for further development and sales outside the U.S., and the sufficiency of upfront payments and milestones associated with any such transaction to meet our capital needs; - future clinical trial results, notably the results from CELESTIAL, our phase 3 pivotal trial in patients with advanced HCC; - repayment of the Deerfield Notes which mature on July 1, 2018, subject to a requirement to make a mandatory prepayment in each of 2016, 2017 and 2018 equal to 15% of certain revenues from collaborative arrangements (other than intercompany arrangements) received during the prior fiscal year, subject to a maximum annual prepayment amount of \$27.5 million; - our ability to repay the Deerfield Notes with our common stock, which we are only able to do under specified conditions; - repayment of our \$287.5 million aggregate principal amount of the 2019 Notes, which mature on August 15, 2019, unless earlier converted, redeemed or repurchased; - repayment of our term loan and line of credit from Silicon Valley Bank, which had an outstanding balance at September 30, 2015, of \$80.0 million: - our ability to control costs; - our ability to remain in compliance with, or amend or cause to be waived, financial covenants contained in agreements with third parties; - our need to expand our product and clinical development efforts; - the cost and timing of regulatory approvals; - the cost of clinical and research drug supply for our clinical trials; - the effect of economic and scientific developments in the market for oncologic therapeutics and the timing of regulatory approvals for competing oncologic therapies; and - the filing, maintenance, prosecution, defense and enforcement of patent claims and other intellectual property rights.

-We may need to obtain additional funding in order to stay in compliance with financial covenants contained in our loan and security agreement with Silicon Valley Bank.
+In addition, we may need to obtain additional funding in order to stay in compliance with covenants contained in our loan and security agreement with Silicon Valley Bank.
 This agreement contains covenants or events of default requiring us to maintain specified collateral balances.
 The failure to comply with these covenants could result in an acceleration of the underlying debt obligations.
 If we are unable to remain in compliance with such covenants or if we are unable to renegotiate such covenants and the lender exercises its remedies under the agreement, we would not be able to operate under our current operating plan.